InfernoDragon0/puzzleHelperMS/README.md

 ## puzzleHelperMS
 ![image](https://i.imgur.com/A7WHQFB.png)

-An OpenCV python script to help with the puzzle mini game in MS
+An OpenCV python script to help with the puzzle mini game in MS. Note: this uses a non-invasive method.
+It uses OpenCV to capture the screen and act upon the current status of the game.

 ### Prerequisites
 - OpenCV2